iscc/iscc-specs/docs/specification.md

 ## Definitions

 Basic Metadata:
-: 	Minimal set of metadata about the content that is identified by an ISCC.
-This metadata may impact the derived Meta-ID Component
+: 	Minimal set of metadata about the content that is identified by an ISCC and bound to the algorithmic creation procedure.
+This metadata is utilized during generation of the Meta-ID.
+A change of this **bound metadata** may therefore impact the derived Meta-ID Component.

 Character:
 :    Throughout this specification a **character** is meant to be interpreted as one Unicode code point.
 This also means that due to the structure of Unicode a character is not necessarily a full glyph but might be a combining accent or similar.